What is Workers’ Compensation?

 - Establish a procedure in your company on what to do in case a worker has injuries or gets ill.
 There should be a protocol in place where everyone knows what to do if accidents happen.

 - When an injured worker received emergency treatment, investigate the cause of injury or illness as soon as possible.
 Have forms available at your office for immediate incident reporting.
 Check the area where the accident happened and immediately make the necessary steps to avoid further injuries.

-- Report injury as soon as the employee is capable of filling out necessary forms.
-We also need the signature of both worker and employer.
+- Report injury as soon as the employee is capable of filling out the necessary forms.
+We also need the signature of both the worker and employer.

 - Comply with all the requirements from your insurance provider.